 Letter of Support

 This award, the first Named Educational Award, is supported by the Don and Judy Mathre Education Endowment.
-We anticipate more Named Educational Awards will be available in the future.

 Create your own Named Education Award!
 Your major founding contribution could launch an annual opportunity for aspiring plant pathologists.

 Donald E. Mathre was born in Frankfort, Kansas, on January 5, 1938.
 He received a B.S. degree in botany from Iowa State University in 1960.
 Later that same year, he began graduate work in plant pathology at the University of California, Davis, where he earned a Ph.D. degree in plant pathology in 1964.

 Immediately upon graduation, Dr. Mathre was appointed assistant professor of plant pathology at the University of California, Davis.
 His research was on the soilborne diseases of cotton.
 Dr. Mathre joined the Department of Botany and Microbiology at Montana State University, Bozeman, as assistant professor of plant pathology in 1967.
 He was promoted to associate professor in 1969 and full professor in 1972.

 Early in his career at Bozeman, Dr. Mathre conducted research on the mode of action of oxathiin systemic fungicides on basidiomycete fungi.
 He determined that they affected the electron transport system ofmitochondria.
 During that same period, Dr. Mathre studied the biology and control of ergot on male sterile barley and wheat.
 Results of this research expanded the knowledge of how host, pathogen, and environmental factors influence ergot development.